mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Centralization {#centralization}

-For the purposes of this document, "centralization" is the state of affairs where a single entity or a small group of them can observe, capture, control, or extract rent from the operation or use of an Internet function exclusively.
+In this document, "centralization" is the state of affairs where a single entity or a small group of them can observe, capture, control, or extract rent from the operation or use of an Internet function exclusively.

 Here, "entity" could be a person, group, or corporation.
 An organization might be subject to governance that mitigates centralization risk (see {{multi}}), but that organisation is still a centralizing entity.